meltyourface/blank/posts/The-Trident-of-Witchcraft/Crafting-Trident-Tarot-Spreads-for-Divination/index.md

 Spread 1: The Path of Knowledge
 Intention: To gain insight and guidance for personal growth and self-discovery.

-Layout: Arrange the cards in a triangular shape, with three cards on each side forming the Trident's prongs.
+**Layout**: Arrange the cards in a triangular shape, with three cards on each side forming the Trident's prongs.
 - Top card: The current path or situation.
 - Left Prong: Past influences on the present.
 - Middle Prong: Present challenges and strengths.
 - Right Prong: Future opportunities and risks.

-Interpretation: Examine the cards within each prong to understand how past, present, and future factors influence the seeker's personal journey.
+**Interpretation**: Examine the cards within each prong to understand how past, present, and future factors influence the seeker's personal journey.
 Consider the interaction between the cards for deeper insights, and use the Trident's symbolism and enchantments to amplify the message.

 Spread 2: The Decision Maker
 Intention: To provide clarity when faced with a difficult decision, weighing the consequences of each option.

-Layout: Arrange the cards in a cross pattern with five cards.
+**Layout**: Arrange the cards in a cross pattern with five cards.
 - Center card: The decision's essence.
 - Left card: Pros of Option A.
 - Right card: Cons of Option A.
 - Top card: Pros of Option B.
 - Bottom card: Cons of Option B.

-Interpretation: Assess the cards to understand the strengths and weaknesses of each option, and weigh the outcomes against the seeker's values and desires.
+**Interpretation**: Assess the cards to understand the strengths and weaknesses of each option, and weigh the outcomes against the seeker's values and desires.
 Use the Trident's sigils and enchantments to clarify the cards' messages and ensure they are aligned with the seeker's objectives.

 Spread 3: The Spiritual Alchemist
 Intention: To facilitate the integration of spiritual lessons and experiences into the seeker's life.

-Layout: Arrange the cards in a circular pattern with seven cards, representing the alchemical process.
+**Layout**: Arrange the cards in a circular pattern with seven cards, representing the alchemical process.
 - Card 1: Calcination - Release and transformation.
 - Card 2: Dissolution - Embracing emotional depth.
 - Card 3: Separation - Refining the self.